SueMottet/stock-analysis/README.md

 ## Summary
 Refactoring code requires not only understanding what the code is used for and will be used for but also having a good working knowledge of coding options.The goal of refactoring is to improve the sturcture of the code without changing it's overall functionality.

-Improved maintainablity, improved performance, increased scalability and making the code more secure can all be reasons to refactor.
-The point of the refactor the intial code for this project was to improve preformance decreasing the run time of the VBA script.